Introduction: Two Daft Punk Helmets in One Month

 Vacuum Forming the Visor

 Cut out a sheet of PETG to fit the frame.
 Use a stapler or other means to attach the plastic securely to the frame.
-Move the oven rack up so that the frame will be about 4-6 inches below it.
+Move the oven rack up so that the frame will be about 4-6 inches below the broiler element.

 Center the mold on the vacuum forming box on a counter near the oven.
 I found, after a few tries, that this mold works better if it is elevated a little bit.
 Use shims or whatever you have handy to raise the mold up about 1/4" to 1/2" off the vacuum forming box.